PalisadoesFoundation/developer-docs/docs/internships/reports/gsoc/2025-abhishek.md

 **1. Legacy Synchronous Architecture**:
 - Current SNMP polling system relied on the deprecated EasySNMP library and synchronous operations, causing performance bottlenecks.
-- Replacing `EasySNMP` with  `PySNMP's` async API for non-blocking operations, enabling efficient polling of thousands of devices.
+- Replacing `EasySNMP` with  `PySNMP`'s async API for non-blocking operations, enabling efficient polling of thousands of devices.

 **2. Removed resource intensive multiprocessing**:
 - Replaced the legacy **CPU-bound** multiprocessing design with a fully asynchronous polling architecture using Python’s asyncio.